Getting Started with API Gateway and Continuous Deployment (Kong & Jenkins)

 Common products: Nginx + Lua, Kong, Tyk, APISIX, AWS API Gateway, Spring Cloud Gateway, etc.

-Combine videos 2-1 to 2-6 to master common operations from installation to security hardening.
+Combine with videos 2-1 to 2-6 to master common operations from installation to security hardening.

 2-1 Kong's 8001, 8000, and 1337 Port Numbers

 Kong opens multiple ports by default, each carrying different responsibilities.
-Understanding their roles first makes troubleshooting easier.
+Understanding their roles first makes it easier to troubleshoot issues.

 | Port | Protocol | Role | Common Operations |